SamuelHao/DriveSafe-Backend/README.md

 Some examples of the features are listed below:
 1. View the most dangerous intersections
 2. Report a collision at an intersection
-3. Visualize intersection data using Google Maps
+3. Visualize the number of collisions and average daily traffic at each intersection using the Google Maps API

 ## Data
 1. [An open source collision information dataset](https://public.tableau.com/profile/icbc#!/vizhome/LowerMainlandCrashes/LMDashboard)